Chapter 13 : Hippy, Happy, Hooray.

 “It’s my birthday on the tenth.
 I’m having a small party at our flat, do you want to come?”
 It just came tumbling out of my dehydrated mouth before I could stop it.
 I bit on the inside of my cheek, cursing my brain for never thinking through what I said.

 “Oh, that’s great!
 I mean fine.
-Whatever,” I coughed.
+Whatever.”
+I coughed.
 My head hurt and I felt like upchucking into a toilet bowl.
-And now I had just exposed myself in front of Malfoy, “It’ll start around six, bring me a present or you have to leave.”
-I pulled a hand through my matted hair, “And now I’m going home to drink vitamin C and stare at things.
-Hope to not see you around, wanker,” I smiled a nauseous smile, and clutched my plastic grocery bag to my chest.
+And now I had just been vulnerable in front of Malfoy.
+“It’ll start around six, bring me a present or you won’t be cool.”
+I pulled a hand through my matted hair.
+“And now I’m going home to drink vitamin C and stare at things.
+Hope to not see you around, wanker.”
+I smiled a nauseous smile, and clutched my fabric grocery bag to my chest.
 “Sorry, I just felt like I had to be at least a little mean.”